top of page

 Here are the main costs to consider when saving for a home:

 • Down payment: Your down payment requirement will depend on the type of mortgage you choose and the lender.
 Some conventional loans aimed at first-time home buyers with excellent credit allow as little as 3% down.
 But even a small down payment can be challenging to save.
 For example, a 3% down payment on a $300,000 home is $9,000.
-Use a down payment calculator to decide a goal, and then set up automatic transfers from checking to savings to get started.
+Use a down payment calculator to decide on a goal, and then set up automatic transfers from checking to savings to get started.

 • Closing costs: These are the fees and expenses you pay to finalize your mortgage, and they typically range from 2% to 5% of the loan amount.
 You can ask the seller to pay a portion of your closing costs, and you can save on some expenses, such as home inspections, by shopping around.

 • Move-in expenses: You'll need some cash after the home purchase.
-Set some money aside for immediate home repairs, upgrades and furnishings.
+Set some money aside for immediate home repairs, upgrades, and furnishings.

 I usually don't recommend credit cards because I don't believe in accumulating debt or impulse shopping on things that depreciate.
 However, a Lowes or Home Depot credit card will come in handy for any unexpected home expense.
-Plus, its also a great way to build and manage your credit opposed to using those store credit cards where you're buying based on emotional impulse or to satisfy a need based on instant gratification such as shoes, clothes, makeup, or in my case hair and hair products (I love wigs).
-I hate to admit all of theses purchases depreciate and do not add value to your financial wellness plan.
+Plus, it is also a great way to build and manage your credit as opposed to using those store credit cards where you're buying based on emotional impulse or to satisfy a need based on instant gratification such as shoes, clothes, makeup, or in my case hair and hair products (I love wigs).
+I hate to admit all of these purchases depreciate and do not add value to your financial wellness plan.

 I know this to be true because I'm also a skincare and wellness consultant for Avon.
 I consult clients all the time who cover up subconscious insecurities.
 Many of my clients attend both Savannah College of Art and Design and The Art Institute of Atlanta being that I have daughters that attend both schools and I'm there all the time for college events.
-I see first hand how many of my college clients spend their money on skincare and makeup to attend events in downtown Atlanta.
-For example, I have many clients who attend comedy shows of comedians they don't even like or attend concerts of bands just because their friends are all going, and then the next week they are sitting in my office for help to not relapse in emotional stress eating due to financial pressure of not having money for books or art supplies for a class that starts the following week.
+I see firsthand how many of my college clients spend their money on skincare and makeup to attend events in downtown Atlanta.
+For example, I have many clients who attend comedy shows of comedians they don't even like or attend concerts of bands just because their friends are all going, and then the next week they are sitting in my office for help to not relapse emotional stress eating due to financial pressure of not having money for books or art supplies for a class that starts the following week.

-I take all my roles seriously especially when it involves my clients having issues with money that could cause emotional eating relapse
+I take all my roles seriously, especially when it involves my clients having issues with money that could cause emotional eating relapse

 or inability to achieve their dream of home ownership.
 I believe it is my duty to step in and help them become aware of their unhealthy spending habits.
 As a mental health and emotional wellness advocate I am a firm believer that financial health is your emotional health.
 So yes, I help my clients reinvent their money stories and release money blocks if the situation calls to do so.